The 2026 Policy Changes That Affect Georgia Borrowers

 Federal student loan policy changed significantly in 2026 — and these changes affect every borrower in Georgiaregardless of which state you live in.
 Here's what you need to know:

-The SAVE Plan — which would have provided the lowest payments for most income-driven repayment borrowers — is under a federal court injunction.
-If you are enrolled in SAVE, your payments are paused (administrative forbearance), but those paused months do not count toward IDR forgiveness or PSLF.
+The SAVE Plan — which would have provided the lowest payments for most income-driven repayment borrowers — is no longer available for new enrollment.
+If you are still in a SAVE-related forbearance, confirm whether those months count toward IDR forgiveness or PSLF.

 Federal Options Available to Georgia Borrowers